Free fire extinguisher annual inspection record

 What is a fire extinguisher annual inspection record?

-Benefits of using an annual inspection record
+Benefits of using this fire extinguisher annual inspection record

 - AS 1851 compliance: demonstrate that each extinguisher has been maintained to standard by a licensed technician, satisfying regulatory and insurer obligations.